seanvernon/TransitTracker/README.md

 Usage: `python shell/bus_arrival_times.py <route> <stop_code> <stop_code> ...`

-A complete list of bus stop codes is available [in the CTA GTFS dataset](https://www.transitchicago.com/downloads/sch_data/).
+A complete list of bus stop codes is available [by searching for the desired line and checking the Bus Stop List](https://www.transitchicago.com/schedules/).